ORNL/configurable_camera/README.md

     - Need to square this with bayer2rgb, extra data in buffers throws this off.
 7. See if there's a better way to deal with bayer stuff.
 8. Add support for non-Basler sensors (general sensor interface)

+## Related Software

+This software was designed for compatibility with two other systems written and used on the BRIAR project.
+At the time of this commit, these apps have not been made publicly available, but their function as it relates to the configurable_camera code should be easy to replicate.

+- _BRIAR HST App_: Will update with public facing repo once open-sourced.
+Used by proctors when an activity in view of the camera is started or stopped; sends raw recording trigger messages to the [UDP interface](./App_Systems.md#udp-command-and-raw-recording-toggle-receiver).
+- _Camera Monitoring App_: Lab-view implementation of a monitoring app.
+Will update with public facing repo or include a version of this software in this repo.
+Receives [broadcast status messages](./docs/App_Systems.md#udp-status-broadcast) and implements user interfaces for hardware control.

 ## Notes